uqlibrary/technology-training/R/ggplot2_intro/ggplot2_intro.md

 During this session, you will:

   - Have a visualisation package installed (ggplot2)
-  - Learn how to explore data
+  - Learn how to explore data visually
-  - Learn about the basic ggplot2 components
+  - Learn about the 3 essential ggplot2 components
   - Use different kinds of visualisations
   - Layer several visualisations
   - Learn how to amend colours, labels, themes and coordinates.